HuylenbroeckFlorent/URBot/README.md

 The bot is now done.
 It can run for indefinite amount of time with very little errors.
 https://youtu.be/pMdf05AL-y0
 It now takes multiple strategies into account.
-To input strategies, make a *.../URBot/strategies/example_strategy.txt* file as follow and put the name of the chosen strategy in *.../URBot/strategies/chosen_strategy.txt*.
+To input strategies, make a *.../URBot/strategies/example_strategy.txt* file as follow and put the name of the chosen strategy file (here *example_strategy*) in *.../URBot/strategies/chosen_strategy.txt*.
 Example strategy files :
   <details>
   <summary>*.../URBOT/strategy/example_strategy.txt*</summary>